 The Volcanoes National Park (Virunga Mountains) is the home of the mountain gorilla.

-Latest Volcanoes National Park safari reviewsGorilla Mountain View Lodge review
+Latest Volcanoes National Park safari reviewsWonderful Gorilla Mountain View Lodge!

-Volcanoes National ParkThe great volcanic massif of the Virunga Mountains straddles the borders of Rwanda, Uganda and the DRC, covering a huge area of over 8,000km², and encompassing six active and three extinct volcanoes.
-Much of this is protected by national parks, including the Volcanoes National Park (Parc National des Volcans) on the Rwanda side, which was made famous by Dian Fossey's work, and the film Gorillas in the Mist.
-More than half of the world's last mountain gorillas live here – about 350 of them – and at present it's probably the best place in Africa for a mountain gorilla safari.
+Volcanoes National Park is the Rwandan section of the great volcanic massif called the Virunga Mountains that straddles the borders of Rwanda, Uganda and the DRC.
+The massif covers a huge area of over 8,000km², encompassing six active and three extinct volcanoes.
+Gorillas, of course, pay no heed to borders and are known to cross between the countries, although most habituated groups are to be found in Volcanoes National Park.
+The massif is home to around half of the world's precious mountain gorillas – some 400 of them – making Rwanda probably the best place in Africa for a tracking safari.

 Wildlife of Volcanoes National ParkEven without mountain gorilla safaris, Volcanoes National Park would be fascinating.
-Its altitude ranges from about 2,500m to the peak of Karisimbi, at 4,500m, resulting in extensive bamboo forests, and some of the last remaining afro-montane forest habitat on the planet.
+Its altitude ranges from about 2,500m to the peak of Karisimbi, at 4,500m, resulting in extensive bamboo forests and some of the last remaining afro-montane forest habitat on the planet.
+On the higher slopes you'll find an almost otherworldly habitat of thick moors with endemic giant lobelia and groundsel.

-Quite apart from the mountain gorillas, it harbours a spectacular array of rare and endangered animals and plants.
+As well as its infamous mountain gorillas, the Park harbours a spectacular array of rare and endangered animals and plants.
 There is a variety of other primates, including the endemic golden monkeys, plus forest elephants, buffalo, giant forest hogs (Africa's largest swine), bushpigs, bushbucks, black-fronted duikers, spotted hyenas, and around 200 species of birds.
-On the higher slopes you'll find an almost otherworldly habitat of thick moors with endemic giant lobelia and groundsel.